ArneCode/AI_Alignement/README.md

 # A Proposal for AI Alignement: Using Conflicting Models
 The following text proposes a potential solution to the AI alignment problem.
-However, I want to start with a disclaimer: I am not
 I will assume that the reader is familiar with concepts such as reinforcement learning.

 ## What AI alignement is (as far as I understand)